 During the study period, 5.6 percent of participants experienced a myocardial infarction (MI) or angina.
 Those with CHD showed faster rates of cognitive decline in all three tests.
 Patients diagnosed with angina showed a robust decline in temporal orientation, whereas MI patients had significant cognitive decline in verbal memory and semantic fluency, and worse overall cognitive decline.
 The researchers found no association between cognitive decline and pre-CHD-diagnosis, nor a short-term cognitive decline after the CHD event occurred.
 They report that CHD might directly contribute to cognitive decline due to the lack of oxygen to the brain.

 In an accompanying editorial comment, Suvi P. Rovio, PhD, said the links between cardiovascular and brain health suggest that compromised cardiovascular risk factor levels from early age may damage both vascular and neural tissues of the brain.

 "This study provides evidence on the role of incident coronary heart disease as a possible factor bending the course of cognitive decline trajectory in older age," she said.
 "While primordial and primary prevention would be the most optimal outlooks to postpone clinical cognitive impairment, it is crucial to identify specific at-risk populations for targeted secondary and tertiary prevention."

-Keywords: Cognition Disorders, Mild Cognitive Impairment, Longitudinal Studies, Tertiary Prevention, Risk Factors, Oxygen, Cardiovascular Diseases, Dementia, Alzheimer Disease, Stroke, Coronary Disease, Cognition, Myocardial Infarction, Brain, Primary Prevention
+Keywords: Cognition Disorders, Cognitive Dysfunction, Longitudinal Studies, Tertiary Prevention, Risk Factors, Oxygen, Cardiovascular Diseases, Dementia, Alzheimer Disease, Stroke, Coronary Disease, Cognition, Myocardial Infarction, Brain, Primary Prevention

 < Back to Listings